-A Guide To Victoria, Canada: Things To Do
+A Guide To Victoria, Canada: Things To Do In The BC Capital

 If you are headed to Victoria, Canada, I created a destination guide for this beautiful Canadian coastal city.
 Like all of my destination guides, I have personally experienced all of these things and recommend only my favorites.
 If you are also looking for food recommendations or love beer, I have posts for that too which I will link at the bottom of this post !!
 I’ve included a handful of options so regardless of what your interests are or budget, I’ve got you covered!